epogrebnyak/abacus/README.md

 A minimal, yet valid double-entry accounting system in Python.

-Provided as Python library (see [usage examples][mwe]), soon to be a CLI app (with [Click](https://click.palletsprojects.com/en/8.0.x/) and [pydantic](https://docs.pydantic.dev/latest/)).
-Check [release goal notes](release_goals.md) and [milestones](https://github.com/epogrebnyak/abacus/milestones0 for more detail.
+Check [release goals](release_goals.md) and [milestones](https://github.com/epogrebnyak/abacus/milestones) for upcoming features.

 [mwe]: https://github.com/epogrebnyak/abacus#minimal-working-example

-## What `abacus` can do
+## What `abacus` should do

-`abacus` enables you to complete a full accounting cycle through following steps.
+`abacus` aims to complete an accounting cycle in following steps.

-- Define a chart of accounts with five types of accounts (assets, expenses, capital, liabilities and income) and contra accounts (eg depreciation).
+1. Define a chart of accounts with five types of accounts (assets, expenses, capital, liabilities and income) and contra accounts (eg depreciation).
-- Create a blank general ledger for a new company or a general ledger with starting balances from previous period for existing company.
+2. Create a blank general ledger for a new company or a general ledger with starting balances from previous period for existing company.
-- Post entries to a general ledger individually or in bulk.
+3. Post entries to a general ledger individually or in bulk.
-- View trial balance.
+4. View trial balance.
-- Make adjustment entries.
+5. Make adjustment entries.
-- Close income and expenses accounts and transfer current period profit (loss) to retained earnings.
+6. Close income and expenses accounts and transfer current period profit (loss) to retained earnings.
-- Make post-close entries (eg accrue dividend due to shareholders upon dividend announcement).
+7. Make post-close entries (eg accrue dividend due to shareholders upon dividend announcement).
-- View and save income statement and balance sheet reports.
+8. View and save income statement and balance sheet reports.
-- Save period end account balances and use them to initialize a general ledger at the start of a next accounting period.
+9. Save period end account balances and use them to initialize a general ledger at the start of a next accounting period.

 ## Quotes about `abacus`